cloudbees/cloudbees-examples/cloudbees-cd/kubernetes/common/agents.md

 >**IMPORTANT**
 >
-> CloudBees CD/RO installation include the CloudBees CD/RO bound agent (`flow-bound-agent`), but this agent is an internal component used specifically by CloudBees CD/RO for internal operations.
+> CloudBees CD/RO installations include a CloudBees CD/RO bound agent (`flow-bound-agent`) component.
+However, this agent is an internal component used specifically by CloudBees CD/RO for internal operations.
 While it is possible to schedule user jobs on bound agents, they are not intended for this purpose, and the overall performance of CloudBees CD/RO may be greatly impacted.
 CloudBees CD/RO agents should be used instead.

 ## Prerequisites
 To complete the following instructions, you must meet the cluster and tooling requirements listed in [Prerequisites](README.md#gke-available-examples-a-namecdro-gke-available-examples).